bfssi-forest-dussault/food_reference_listing/README.rst

     $ docker-compose -f local.yml run --rm django python manage.py migrate
     $ docker-compose -f local.yml run --rm django python manage.py createsuperuser

-5. Test to see if the server works.
+5. Test to see if the local dev server works.
 You should be able to log in with the superuser account you just made.

 .. code-block::